DNSCrypt/dnscrypt-resolvers/v3/odoh.md

 # ODoH

-Oblivious DoH DNS servers and relays.
+Oblivious DNS-over-HTTPS servers and relays.

 By convention, entries whose name start with `odohrelay-` prefix are *relays* and names with an `odoh-` prefix are servers that can be reached through ODoH relays.